Google blocks websites certified by DarkMatter, after Reuters reports

 Former Raven operatives told Reuters that many DarkMatter executives were unaware of the secretive program, which operated from a converted Abu Dhabi mansion away from DarkMatter’s headquarters.

-The program’s operations included hacking into the internet accounts of human rights activists, journalists and officials from rival governments, Reuters found. here]]
+The program’s operations included hacking into the internet accounts of human rights activists, journalists and officials from rival governments, Reuters found.

 DarkMatter has denied being connected to offensive hacking operations, saying the reports of its involvement were based on “false, defamatory, and unsubstantiated statements.”